A guided TFTP Server recovery tool for macOS

 • Your Mac must be on the same subnet to reach the router.

-• TFTP transfers a firmware file during the router recovery window.
+• TFTP may transfer a firmware file during the router recovery window when the model supports this path.

 Step 1